 While the brain injuries that cause CP do not become worse, the symptoms may develop and change over time.
 Some symptoms include:

-- In addition, about half of children with CP will develop seizures.
+• In addition, about 25% of children with CP will develop seizures.

 The type and severity of abnormal muscle control are used to classify different types of CP using the Gross Motor Function Measure (GMFCS) which you can read about in detail here:

 How is it treated?

-Other treatment strategies include: medication to control seizures and muscle tone; special orthosis to compensate for muscle imbalance; surgery; mechanical aids assist with mobility; counseling for emotional and psychological needs; and occupational, speech, and behavioral therapy.
+Other treatment strategies include: medication to control seizures and muscle tone; special orthosis to compensate for muscle imbalance; surgery; mechanical aids assist with mobility; counseling for emotional and psychological needs.

 As the symptoms of CP vary, so do the treatment strategies.
 No single treatment plan will work for all patients.
-Physical therapists first evaluate the child in an individual assessment and then create an individual treatment plan to addresses specific needs.
+Each therapist first evaluates the child within their specialty and then creates an individual treatment plan to address specific needs.

 The earlier treatment begins, the better chance a child has of overcoming developmental disabilities and of learning new ways to accomplish difficult tasks.
 If neurological problems are properly managed, many patients can enjoy near-normal lives.

 Mulliken, Ruth K., John J. Buckley.
 Assessment of Multihandicapped and Developmentally Disabled Children.London: Aspen, 1983.